canterad/Tech_Blog/README.md

 <br><br>

 ### maxAge Cookie Setting:
-The maxAge cookie setting is set to 30,000 for five minutes.
-If you are login to the site and you refresh the page after 5 minutes you will see that you will be logged out.
+The maxAge cookie setting is set to 90,000 for fifteen minutes.
+If you are login to the site and you refresh the page after 15 minutes you will see that you will be logged out.
 <br><br>

 ### Database Seeded Data: